AhmedRamadan2000/Nop-Commerce/README.md

 ## Features

 - *Resgitserstion*: Create a new user for shopping.
-- *Login*: User can login to make an online order.
+- *Login*: The user can log in to make an online order.
 - *Search feature*: To search for a specific product.
+- *Filter feature*: To filter the products with specific conditions.
+- *Wish List feature*: To add products to the wishlist menu to buy them later.
+- *Compare feature*: To Compare between products.
 - *Online payment*: To search for a specific product.
 - *Security*: Ensure secure and encrypted transactions.